chgeuer/event-sourcing-wip/README.md

 The following approach will help with the second and third requirement (we handle quick startup in the next step):

-#### Event sourcing
+### Event sourcing

+The original definition of Event Sourcing is to

+> *Capture all changes to an application state as a sequence of events.* ([src](https://martinfowler.com/eaaDev/EventSourcing.html))

-> In this article, I use the term 'event sourcing' quite liberal: Simply speaking, all configuration change events in the system change a certain part of the overall state.
+In this article, we'll be using the term 'event sourcing' quite liberal: Simply speaking, all configuration change events in the system change a certain part of the overall state.
+In part

 Let's introduce event sourcing by using the simple analogy of a bank account: When a customer opens an account (which is the very first event), the account has a zero balance.
 When the customer receives money (a second event), the account balance is increased by the given amount.
 When the customer wires money to a friend, this third event in the ledger results in having a lower account balance again.
 The different events (account creation, credit and debit transactions, account closure) represent the banking-specific (domain) events.
 The account's current balance represents the 'state' of the account.
 Replaying (sourcing) all the events from the beginning, in the order in which they appeared, always brings leads to the same result.

-#### An "append-only log" data structure and service
+### An "append-only log" data structure and service

 As first step in refactoring the architecture, we 'replace' the configuration database with an 'append-only log' data structure.